kaitlinvenneri/kaitlinvenneri/README.md

 - 👋 Hi, I’m @kaitlinvenneri
 - 😀 I enjoy working on full stack software development with an emphasis on efficiency, usability, and accessibility
-- ⚙ I’m currently interviewing for software development roles and working on side projects (check out my public repositories)
+- ⚙ I’m currently interviewing for software development roles and working on side projects (check out my pinned repositories)
 - 📫 Feel free to contact me at kaitlinvenneri@outlook.com if you think I could be a good fit for an open role at your company!

 <!---